SOUNDWICH DIY

 Once all three wires are attached *carefully lift both PCBs and mirror them for proper alignment.

 Insert all three machine screws.
-Use three small pieces of the blue tape (which was used to protect the Piezos) to hold them in place for the next step.
+Use three small pieces of the blue tape to hold them in place for the next step.

 Once taped, flip both PCBs over again and place all 6 washers on the machine screws.
 You’ll notice that 2 of the washers are smaller than the others.
 These are to be used on the screw which mounts between the 3.5mm jacks.

-Carefully close the PCBs together like a book (as to not loose the washers).
-While bringing them together vertically make sure the machine screws are connecting with their matching holes on the main PCB assembly. *Note: before you begin tightening the screws make sure that the disks are aligned nicely with one another and stop before they are fully tight.
-While holding the Soundwich together with one hand remove the tape from one screw and begin gently screwing them together with a small Phillips head driver.
+Carefully close the PCBs together like a book (as to not lose the washers).
+While bringing them together vertically, make sure the machine screws are connecting with their matching holes on the main PCB assembly. *Note: before you begin tightening the screws make sure that the disks are aligned nicely with one another and stop screwing before they are fully tight.
+While holding the Soundwich together with one hand, remove the tape from one screw and begin gently screwing them together with a small Phillips head driver.
 Continue to inspect the disk alignment as you attach in the remaining screws.

-Inspect the top to insure there is a little space between the bottom of the screw and the top of the PCB. !*Look I missed another solder joint.
+Inspect the top to ensure there is a little space between the bottom of the screw and the top of the PCB. !*Look I missed another solder joint.